Effigy proposal guidelines

 Time

 DaFT activity is historically 3 “shifts” a week (ie. 2 weekday evenings and 1 weekend day) for 2-3 months prior to Flipside, and then a final week of all-out work during construction.
 As Lead, you will likely be putting in more hours than most on your team.
 You can reduce your own hourly commitment with good project management, by delegating, and by remembering to take a break.
-However, expect at least 15-20 hours per week.
+However, expect to commit to at least 15-20 hours per week.
 Also note that while recent years have allowed DaFT to start on- site build the Saturday before the event, you can only count on starting Tuesday.
-Earlier arrival must be approved by LLC and landowner.
+Earlier arrival must be approved by the Board and the landowner.

 Event